cert-manager/approver-policy/README.md

 > Example policy resources can be found [here](./docs/examples/).

-When a CertificateRequest is created, approver-policy will evaluate whether the request is appropriate for any existing policy, and if so, evaluate whether it should be approved or denied.
+When a `CertificateRequest` is created, **approver-policy** will evaluate whether the request is covered by any existing policies, and if so, evaluate whether it should be approved or denied.

-For a CertificateRequest to be appropriate for a policy and therefore be evaluated by it, it must be both bound via RBAC _and_ be selected by the policy selector.
-CertificateRequestPolicy currently only supports `issuerRef` as a selector.
+For a `CertificateRequest` to be covered a policy and therefore be evaluated by it, it must be both bound via RBAC _and_ be selected by the policy selector. `CertificateRequestPolicy` currently only supports `issuerRef` as a selector.

 **If at least one policy permits the request, the request is approved.
 If at least one policy is appropriate for the request but none of those permit the request, the request is denied.**

-CertificateRequestPolicies are cluster scoped resources that can be thought of as "policy profiles".
+`CertificateRequestPolicy`s are cluster scoped resources that can be thought of as _policy profiles_.
 They describe any request that is approved by that policy.
-Policies are bound to Kubernetes users and ServiceAccounts using RBAC.
+Policies are bound to Kubernetes users and `ServiceAccount`s using RBAC.

-Below is an example of a policy that is bound to all Kubernetes users who may only request certificates that have the common name of "hello.world".
+Here is an example of a policy that is bound to all Kubernetes users restricting them to only request certificates with the common name of `hello.world` (it would also block them from requesting certificates by that common name if they included any other attributes, see [Allowed](#allowed) for more information):

 ```yaml
 apiVersion: policy.cert-manager.io/v1alpha1